 Cost of Living was added to the scrutiny work programme 2022/23 by the Overview and Scrutiny Committee in June 2022.
-Furthermore, a cost of living emergency has been declared by Council and a State of Ashfield Debate has been organised focused on the key issues arising from the cost of living crisis.
+Furthermore, a cost of living emergency has been declared by Council and a State of Ashfield Debate took place focused on the key issues arising from the cost of living crisis.